Akihabara Is in a Perpetual State of Change

 Goodbye SEGA.
 Hello GIGO.

 Other businesses have suffered too.
 Some have disappeared.
 A few premises are unoccupied.
 Fewer people seem to be on the streets.
-E-sports appears to be on the rise.
-Gachapon machines are throughout the area.
+E-sports appear to be on the rise.
+Gachapon machines blanket the area.

 The maid cafes have changed.
 If I remember correctly, there used to be more of them.
 Now, they have consolidated into a few chains.
 But as the pandemic waned in Japan, their girls came back to the streets.